Plant Cell Energy Transductions 3

 Galactose -> Glucose 6-P

-The priming process is like expending the energy initially to push a big rock on the summit of a mountain to such a position, when it is dropped; it just rolls down all along the slop releasing its energy at every step of its movements.
+The priming process is like expending the energy initially to push a big rock on the summit of a mountain to such a position, when it is dropped; it just rolls down all along the slop releasing its energy at every step of its bounced movements.
 Similarly, further glycolytic reactions of fructose 1-6 diphosphate is a downhill process.
 Then fructose 1-6 diphosphate is cleaved into two 3 carbon compounds, called glyceraldehyde 3-phosphate (PGALD) and di hydroxy acetone phosphate (DHAP).
 The enzyme that performs this reaction is fructose diphosphate aldolase which can reverse this reaction by aldol condensation.

 Glyceraldehyde 3 phosphate and di hydroxy acetone phosphates are isomers and they can be easily inter-converted by an enzyme named triose phosphate isomerase.

-Further reactions depends upon the energy status of the cell.
-If cells require more energy.
-DHAP is first converted to PGALD which is then subjected to the second phase of glycolytic reactions.
+Further reactions depend upon the energy status of the cell.
+If cells require more energy, DHAP is first converted to PGALD which is then subjected to the second phase of glycolytic reactions.
 On the contrary, if the cellular ATP molecules are found in sufficient quantities, DHAPs are channeled towards glycerol and lipid production.
 This part of the reaction is regulated by the ATP and ADP levels of the cells or ATP/ADP ratios.